 In short answer: I still need to find out!

-One of the few remaining things that I definitely want to test is the impact of handlebar itself.
-I am interested in testing both solutions like Giant D-Fuse handlebar with a significant flex and handlebars like Spank Vibrocore Wing 12 which are advertised as a vibration reducing handlebar.
-I am aware that this may be very hard to measure with my methodology but still I want to try to feel the difference.
+One of the few remaining things that I definitely want to test is the impact of the handlebar itself.
+I am interested in testing both solutions like Giant D-Fuse handlebar with a significant flex and handlebars like Spank Vibrocore Wing 12 which are advertised as a vibration-reducing handlebar.
+I am aware that this may be very hard to measure with my methodology but still, I want to try to feel the difference.

 Should we put more attention to the handlebar tape, shorts and gloves?

 This is another aspect of improving riding comfort that I need to evaluate.
 But I am not in a big rush for it because from many different articles about bike compliance I have learned that the impact of handlebar tape, bike shorts and gloves may be very hard to measure with my phone vibration app.
 Yet for sure I will try and at least tell you about my subjective feelings.

 How much comfort can you gain from the saddle?